ArtyIF/PrismSync/README.md

 `flutter pub get`), connect your phone over USB, enable USB debugging and installing apps over USB (look up how to do that for your device), and run the project in a mode of your choice (debug, profile or release).

-Builds will be automated once the project reaches a certain stage.
+Builds will be automated once the project reaches a certain stage. iOS files aren't included as I'm currently focusing on Android builds only.
+You'll have to generate the iOS folder (you can take it from the default Flutter project) and update the manifest to include required permissions yourself.

 ## Rambling on how syncing will work
 - There'll be a PrismSync folder in the WebDAV imports folder (use https://pub.dev/packages/webdav_client for WebDAV)